atheendre130505/ml_models/README.md

 observations for linear regression: 0.025 learning rate, works well, 200 epochs is good enough for data that doesnt require much accuracy, for feature scaling implement standard(z score) or robust(x-median/iqr)(if outliers exists), and the best cost function is huber as it combines both mean squared(mse) and mean absolute(mae).

-observations for logistic regression: higher learning rates work well, they converge quite quickly sometimes within 100 epochs. cross entropy seems to be the best cost function compared to
+observations for logistic regression: higher learning rates work well, they converge quite quickly sometimes within 100 epochs. cross entropy seems to be the best cost function compared to hinge. sigmoid is usually used but both tanh and swish seem to exceed in performance.